PSeitz/lz4_flex/README.md

 lz4_flex = { version = "0.8.0", default-features = false }
 ```

-Warning: If you don't trust your input, use checked-decode in order to avoid out of bounds access.
+Warning: If you don't trust your input and your are using the Block format, use checked-decode in order to avoid out of bounds access.
+When using the Frame format make sure to enable checksums.
 ```
 lz4_flex = { version = "0.8.0", default-features = false, features = ["checked-decode"] }
 ```